JohnONolan/adn-buttons/README.md

 Optional text prepended to the username as button text.
 Defaults to `Follow @`

 `suffix`<br>
 Optional text appended to the username as button text.
-Defaults to ``
+Defaults to the empty string.

 Examples
 --------